 How long does a trade mark registration last?

-A trade mark registration in Australia lasts for 10 years.
-The good news is that you can renew it indefinitely, so as long as you keep renewing, your registration can last forever.
+A trade mark registration in Australia lasts for 10 years from the filing date and can be renewed indefinitely.
+As long as you keep renewing (and using) your mark, your registration can last forever.

-Here's what you need to know about how long your registration lasts, how renewal works, and what happens if you don't renew.
+Here's what you need to know about the registration period, how renewal works, and what happens if you let it lapse.

 10 years from the filing date